faenrandir/a_careful_examination/content/documents/book_of_mormon/two-models-for-bom-origins.md

 It is possible that parts of the text were produced in somewhat different ways.

-For instance, Royal Skousen---the leading LDS expert on the textual evidence surrounding the translation of the Book of Mormon---has suggested some [mixture of tight and loose control](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=1186&context=jbms), and {{ link(text="more recently for the expansionist/cultural model", path="/skousen-literal-translation-of-the-plates/") }}, at least in part.
+For instance, Royal Skousen---the leading LDS expert on the textual evidence surrounding the translation of the Book of Mormon---has suggested some [mixture of tight and loose control](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=1186&context=jbms), and [more recently for the expansionist/cultural model](/skousen-literal-translation-of-the-plates/), at least in part.